Skip to content

 Keep Alive After the specified duration, a Keep Alive probe packet is sent to verify whether the connection is still active.

-Enable ACL Select this option to enforce port restriction for Turbo traffic through ACL.
+Enable ACL Select this option to enforce a port restriction for Turbo traffic via an ACL.

 Enable ACL Log Select to enable logging of the port restriction enforced above.